apache/nuttx/README.txt

   names like: "/home/First Last".
 That will cause strange errors when the make system tries to build.

-  [Actually, that problem is probably not to difficult to fix.
+  [Actually, that problem is probably not too difficult to fix.
 Some Makefiles probably just need some paths within double quotes]

   I work around spaces in the home directory name, by creating a